2019 – a very eventful year for agriculture and the environment is coming

 Now at least we can have open and rational discussions about the root causes of these effects, and what can be done to minimise them, without just pinning all the responsibility to achieve this on New Zealand farmers.

-As in any industry for that matter, there are a small proportion of farmers who do that do not take their ethical or environmental responsibilities seriously .
+As in any industry for that matter, there are a small proportion of farmers who do not take their ethical or environmental responsibilities seriously .
 As in other industries, the great majority care very much.

 The uncaring minority must be heavily penalised for sure.But even more importantly, the caring majority must be given the tools to do the job they want to do.
 They must be given cost-effective innovative technologies and advice on how to manage nutrient losses, and they must be able to source fertiliser types that are far less susceptible to being lost to waterways than are the traditional superphosphate and granular urea.

 This is why I made the decision to get back into the fertiliser importing and distribution business.
-From my assessment, all the existing independent companies were small, and operateboth in small areas of the country only.
+From my assessment, all the existing independent companies were small, and operate in small areas of the country only.
 None were in a position to supply true RPR at competitive prices throughout the country.
-Perhaps most importantly, none had the knowledge and determination to face up to the duopoly over the massive issue of phosphate and N pollution from soluble fertilisers.
+Perhaps most importantly, none have the knowledge and determination to face up to the duopoly over the massive issue of phosphate and N pollution from soluble fertilisers.
+They are not attacked by the ‘Big 2’ because they pose no threat to them; in fact their mere existence is used as a positive by the ‘Big 2’ to ‘prove’ to the Commerce Commission that there is competition in the fertiliser industry.